RecondoYuk/winelist/list_pages/Dukes_Wines_By_Acidity.md

+---
-# Dukes Wines By Acidity
+title: Wines by Acidity
+description: A rundown of the acidity of our wines from highest acid to the lowest.
+---
 Lower acidity wines taste fuller bodied and more sweet whereas higher acidity wines are lighter-bodied and less sweet.
 High acid wines are as sour as lemons at around 2.6pH whereas lower acid wines are as flat as Greek Yogurt at around 4.5pH

 # High Acid Wines